-Colombia is the world’s #1 producer of cocaine, according to both the U.S. State Department and the United Nations’ office on Drugs and Crime.
+Colombia is the world’s #1 producer of cocaine, according to both the United Nations’ Office on Drugs and Crime (UNODC) and the United States’ Department of State.

-While nobody exactly knows how much coca is cultivated and how much cocaine is produced and subsequently exported, both the United Nations and the United States make annual estimations of the size of the illicit industry.
+While nobody exactly knows how much coca is cultivated and how much cocaine is produced and subsequently exported, both the UNODC and the US State Department make annual estimations of the size of the illicit industry.

-In 2016, Colombia had 188,000 hectares of coca cultivation according to the United States.
+In 2016, Colombia had 146,000 hectares of coca cultivation according to the United Nations, whose method of measuring is considerably more transparent than that of the US.

 Coca cultivation in Colombia in hectares